 Finding the Right Career

-The following jobs are high-growth occupations listed by the DWD that show a salary above the state median, include sufficient job openings, and show percentage change from 2014 - 2024 to be greater than the Wisconsin state average.
+The following jobs are high-growth occupations listed by the DWD and BLS that show a salary above the state mean, include sufficient job openings, and show percentage change from 2016 - 2026 to be greater than the Wisconsin state average.

 |Profession||Typical Required Training||Mean Salary in 2019 in Wisconsin*|

 |Registered Nurses||Bachelor's Degree||$72,610|

 |Sales Representatives||On-the-job training||$61,060|

 |First-Line Supervisors/Office and Administrative Support Workers||Associate Degree||$59,110|

 |Accountants and Auditors||Bachelor's Degree||$71,260|

 |Management Analysts||Bachelor's Degree||$88,500|